morningconsult/docker-credential-vault-login/README.md

 ### Vault Client Configuration

-The behavior of the Vault client can be specified using the Vault [environment variables](https://www.vaultproject.io/docs/commands/index.html#environment-variables).
-They can also be specified in the `auto_auth.method.config` field like in the HCL shown below:
+Some information regarding how this process should communicate with your Vault server must also be specified.
+These include the URL of your Vault server, whether it should communicate using TLS, and, if so, which CA certificate, client key, and client certificate should be used to name a few settings.
+These can be specified using either the Vault [environment variables](https://www.vaultproject.io/docs/commands/index.html#environment-variables) or the `auto_auth.method.config` field (like in the HCL shown below), or some combination of the two.

 ```hcl
 auto_auth {